ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 			}
 	);

+- You return false if the default behavior should occur.
 - You return true if the listener has consumed the event and you don't want the default behavior to occur).
-- You return false if  the default behavior should occur).

-The default behavior is for the camera to move to the map and an info window to appear.

-For example you could call the following method upon clicking the marker to change it's color.
+For example suppose you want to change the color of the marker when clicking on it, but you don't want to shown the infoWindow or move the camera.
+In that case you could call the following function in the `onMarkerCick(Marker marker)`.

 	private void highLightMarker(Marker marker) {

-		marker.setIcon(BitmapDescriptorFactory.defaultMarker(BitmapDescriptorFactory.HUE_AZURE));
-		marker.showInfoWindow();
+		for (Marker foundMarker : this.markers) {
+			if (!foundMarker.equals(marker)) {
+				foundMarker.setIcon(BitmapDescriptorFactory.defaultMarker(BitmapDescriptorFactory.HUE_RED));
+			} else {
+				foundMarker.setIcon(BitmapDescriptorFactory.defaultMarker(BitmapDescriptorFactory.HUE_AZURE));
+				foundMarker.showInfoWindow();
+			}
+		}

 		this.selectedMarker=marker;
 	}

-TODO: showInfoWindow not needed ? depending on return true|false in onMarkerClick

 If you want to programmatically highlight a marker, and you either have a reference to it, or you know the index of the marker, simply call the highlightMarker directly.
 It will maintain the proper state (selectedMarker) and do the highlighting.

 ### Some useful methods to have to manage your markers